ibm-cloud-docs/satellite/connector-create-endpoints.md

 {: #create-connector-endpoint-console}
 {: ui}

-1. From the [{{site.data.keyword.satelliteshort}} console](https://cloud.ibm.com/satellite/locations){: external}, click the Connector that you want to use create an endpoint.
+1. From the [Connector console](https://cloud.ibm.com/satellite/connectors), click the Connector for which you want to create an endpoint.

-1. On the **Connector overview** page, click the **User endpoints** tab, then click **Create endpoint**.
+1. Click the **User endpoints** tab, then click **Create endpoint**.

+1. Select the endpoint type.
+    Agent location
+    :   Destination resource that runs on the same network as the Connector agent.

+    Cloud
+    :   Destination resource that runs in IBM Cloud.

+1. Click **Next**

 1. On the **Resource details** page, enter the following details.

+    Endpoint name
-    1. Give your endpoint a name.
+    :   Give your endpoint a name.

+    Destination FQDN or IP
-    1. Enter the fully qualified domain name or IP address of the destination resource that you want to connect to.
+    :   Enter the fully qualified domain name or IP address of the destination resource that you want to connect to.

+    Destination port
-    1. Enter the port that your destination resource listens on for incoming requests.
+    :   Enter the port that your destination resource listens on for incoming requests.

 1. Click **Next**.

 1. On the **Protocol** page, select the protocol that a source must use to connect to the destination FQDN or IP address.
 This protocol must match the port for your destination resource.
 For more information, see [Endpoint protocols](/docs/satellite?topic=satellite-link-location-cloud#link-protocols).